jku-vds-lab/jku-vds-lab.github.io/_publications/2020_cgf_guideme.md

 title: "Guide Me in Analysis: A Framework for Guidance Designersn"
 # paper | preprint | poster
 type: paper
-# optional url for a different site; defaults to data.caleydo.org
+# optional url for a different site; defaults to data.jku-vds-lab.at
 paper_content_url: